oleg-alexandrov/PolyView/Readme.md

 is a general purpose data plotter and has a lot of features PolyView lacks.
 PolyView has extra features for viewing and editing polygons.

-Most important (as of 2007), PolyView is much more responsive for polygons with very many vertices, and it can handle zooming to small regions and polygons with large floating point vertex coordinates without overflowing and showing incorrect results.
+PolyView is (as of 2007) more responsive for polygons with very many vertices, and it can handle zooming to small regions of polygons with large floating point vertex coordinates without overflowing and showing incorrect results.
 Credit for responsiveness goes to Qt, and issues with overlow required careful handling.

 Lastly, PolyView is open-source and under a liberal license, and can be improved in a collaborative manner.